 Quitting her professional singing career has apparently been foremost in Betty Everett‘s mind ever since she made her debut single in 1957.
 Yet she continues in the music business and, at the same time, seems honest when she says she’d rather perform for churchgoers than record anything at all.

 Not surprisingly, Betty’s early musical training took place in a church, where she began singing and playing piano at the age of six.
 It is ironic, however, that the musical expertise gained there would help lead her away from the religious life she never really wanted to leave.

-Shortly thereafter, the singer was offered a steady gig with Ike Turner’s band, which she joined briefly in St. Louis.
-For the same reason she’d left Waters, however, and also because, at this point, she felt uncofortable around other musicians (“I’d been pretty sheltered at home”), Betty soon quit Turner’s show as well.
+Shortly thereafter, Ike Turner offered the singer a steady gig with his band, which she joined briefly in St. Louis.
+For the same reason she’d left Waters, however, and also because, at this point, she felt uncomfortable around other musicians (“I’d been pretty sheltered at home”), Betty soon quit Turner’s show as well.